01 of 10

 If you start a garden journal, you can also record how plants perform, when flowers are in bloom, how large a harvest was and... all kinds of information that will help you make a better garden next year.Continue to 9 of 10 below.

 Garden Maintenance - What to Expect

 - At the very least, your plants will require 1 inch of water a week.
-If it rains regularly, good for you.
-If not, don't let your plants get drought stressed.
-Once a plant is stressed it will never recover fully that growing season.
+If it rains regularly, that is good for you.
+If it does not, don't let your plants get drought stressed.
+Once a plant is stressed, it will not recover during that growing season.

 - Deadheading or removing the spent blossoms from your flowers will keep them blooming longer and looking fresher.
 Vegetables will produce more if you keep harvesting while young.